swhume/threesixtyeye/README.md

 * api_key: the API key is necessary to perform operations other than read
 * base_url: base URL for the Dataset-JSON API

-## Example Using the Programs Together from the Command-line
+## Example Running a Pipeline from the Command-line
 The following Linux command-line example retrieves a raw dataset, converts it to Dataset-JSON v1.1 NDJSON, validates the dataset, and then posts it to the Dataset-JSON API: